 Sweden is the country of ABBA, a thousand isles (or more like 200,000!), sleek design, and fika coffee break.
-Stockholm, its capital, is fantastic for a city break, but have you ever thought of visiting the other cities and countryside?
+Stockholm, its capital, is fantastic for a city break, but have you ever thought of visiting the other Swedish cities and countryside?
 You’ll be surprised what you find.

 Tour the 3 big Swedish cities

-With two weeks in Sweden, you could travel between Stockholm, Malmö and Gothenburg.
+With 2 weeks in Sweden, you could travel between Stockholm, Malmö and Gothenburg.
 You’ll enjoy the mix of urban vibes, with interactive museums and grand royal palaces, and the superb nature and tranquil oases along the way.